Plutonomicon/plutarch-plutus/docs/GUIDE.md

-The Plutarch guide is your one stop shop for getting up to speed on Plutarch!
+The Plutarch guide is your one-stop shop for getting up to speed on Plutarch!

 > Note: If you spot any mistakes/have any related questions that this guide lacks the answer to, please don't hesitate to raise an issue.
 The goal is to have high quality documentation for Plutarch users!